-As far as the respect of human rights is concerned, the Proposal for an EU PNR and the EES Proposal are fundamentally different, since EU PNR will use unverified data for profiling purposes.
-Its results are planned to be used pre-emptively.
-In contrast, EES data contains biometrics, i.e. fingerprints aiming at sanctioning perpetrated overstayings.
+As far as the respect of human rights is concerned, EU PNR and EES are fundamentally different, since EU PNR uses unverified data for profiling purposes.
+Its results are used pre-emptively.
+In contrast, EES data contains biometrics, i.e. fingerprints and facial images aiming at sanctioning perpetrated overstayings.
 Based on profiling results of PNR data, persons may be denied for acts predicted to be committed by them.
 This clearly colludes with the presumption of innocence.
 However, PNR data shall be used aligned to the aims of prevention, detection, investigation and prosecution of terrorist offences and serious crime.
-So that the aim of the proposed directive could be justified by countermeasuring serious security threat if its necessity and proportionality are proven.
+So that the aim of the EU PNR Directive 14 could be justified by countermeasuring serious security threat if its necessity and proportionality are proven.
 EES in its current state presumes that third country nationals enter the Schengen area for reside there irregularly.
 As for general principles of EES, the system could be used solely if it is appropriate, necessary and proportional to the tasks of the competent authority.
 However, it is proven to be not sufficiently detailed meeting the due process standard.

-By virtue of the Proposal for an EU PNR being a directive, accountability standards will be more precisely characterised in further national legislations.
-The EES Proposal guarantees accountability on an appropriate level.
+Since EU PNR is a directive, accountability standards will be more precisely characterised in further national legislations.
+The New EES Proposal15 guarantees accountability on an appropriate level.